 Bichette, Blue Jays bomb Rays with six home runs

 The Blue Jays hit six home runs in snapping the Rays' winning streak at six.
-Hernandez hit a three-run homer and a solo shot for four total RBIs, Rowdy Tellez added a two-run blast while Cavan Biggio and Randal Grichuk hit solo homers.
+Hernandez hit a three-run homer and a solo shot for four total RBIs, Rowdy Tellez added a two-run blast, and Cavan Biggio and Randal Grichuk hit solo homers.
 Brandon Lowe hit a two-run homer for Tampa Bay.

 Rays starter Trevor Richards allowed three runs, four hits and three walks in 4 1/3 innings.
 Reliever Ryan Thompson (1-1), who came on in the fifth, was tagged with the loss after giving up two runs on two hits in one inning.
 Toronto starter Tanner Roark allowed three runs, four hits and four walks with four strikeouts over four innings.